Terminate a session and log a user off.

-By default LOGOFF will ask for user confirmation and prompt to save unsaved data.
+By default LOGOFF will not ask for any user confirmation or prompt to save any unsaved data.
+Use the SHUTDOWN /L command if you need that.

 Windows security log events